jsxtools/rollup-utils/packages/rollup-plugin-copy/README.md

 ## Features

 - Copies files from source to destination with glob pattern support.
-- Only copies files that have changed using content-based comparison.
+- Only copies files that have changed using modification time and SHA-256 hash comparison.
 - Maintains a cache to avoid unnecessary file operations.
-- Handles file changes during development.
+- Handles file additions, changes, and deletions during development.
+- Uses Copy-on-Write (CoW) optimization when available (APFS, Btrfs, XFS).
 - Integrates with Rollup's asset system.

 ## Configuration Options